Malama-Project/milestones/farmer_acknowledgments/jeff_acknowledgment.md

 ### Summary of Feedback Incorporated

 - ✅ Requested simplified data-entry tools for mobile — implemented a responsive interface in the beta.
-- ✅ Advocated for step-by-step guidance — marketing materials now include visual walkthroughs and simplified instructions.
+- ✅ Requested more accessible marketing material for other farmers — created visual-first, mobile-ready outreach
 - ✅ Identified importance of real-time carbon tracking — dashboard features now include live metric feedback.

 ---